youreachedrahat/PPBL-2023-Token-Registry/readme.md

 - Save your work.

-e.
-Commit and Push your changes to your fork at GitLab:
+- Commit and Push your changes to your fork at GitLab:
     - Go to the *Source Code* icon at the left side (after you save your work, a number inside a *bubble* emerge from that icon).
     - In the "Commit message" field, write a message.
 For example: `I created a new .json file`.
     - Click on the *Commit & Push* button.
 Inmediately a window pops up asking you: "*Commit to a new branch?*".
 Choose: "*No, Use the current branch "main"*"

-f.
-Final result: you can go to your fork at GitLab, and see all the changes you made.
+- Final result: you can go to your fork at GitLab, and see all the changes you made.
 Congratulations!
 But remember: these changes are not part of the Gimbalabs repo yet.
 By make it possible, you have to submit a *Merge request*.

 #### Step 3 - Option #2 - Edit Locally in VS Code:

-a.
-This part is a continuation of  **Step 2.
+- This part is a continuation of  **Step 2.
 Clone the repository locally**.
 So first follow the instructions listed there.

-b.
-Next, from the numeral **3.
+- Next, from the numeral **3.
 Make changes**, numeral **3.1 Directly from GitLab**, follow the instructions *a, b, and d*.

-c.
-Commit and Push your changes from your **working-branch** to the **main branch** of your fork:
+- Commit and Push your changes from your **working-branch** to the **main branch** of your fork:
     - Go to the *Source Code* icon at the left side (after you save your work, a number inside a "bubble" emerge from that icon).
     - If you hover your mouse on the section *Changes*, a "+" sign will appear (among a few other symbols).
 Click on the "+" sign.